hashicorp/serf/website/source/docs/agent/options.html.markdown

 * `-retry-max` - Provides a limit on how many attempts to join the cluster can be made by `-retry-join`.
 If 0, there is no limit, and the agent will retry forever.
 Defaults to 0.

+* `-disable-compression` - Disable message compression for broadcasting events.
+Enabled by default. **Useful for debugging message payloads**.

 * `-role` - **Deprecated** The role of this node, if any.
 By default this is blank or empty.
   The role can be used by events in order to differentiate members of a